 New Parent & Family Checklist

 Your online decision letter is available on your student status page.
-Completing this step will give you access to other important status page activities like replying to your offer of admission—which must be done before you pay your enrollment deposit—and registering for admitted student visits (both on-campus and virtual).
+Viewing the online decision letter will give you access to other important status page activities, like replying to your offer of admission—which must be done before you pay your enrollment deposit—and registering for admitted student visits.

 We encourage all families to complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 The federal formula takes several factors into account and many families mistakenly self-select themselves out of the financial aid process, missing the opportunity to explore all aid programs available, including Butler University aid.
 Use school code: 001788.